Mounjaro Side Effect Tracker Comparison: Why Choosing the Right Tool Matters

 We evaluate Mounjaro side‑effect trackers using six practical criteria.
 Each criterion shows what matters, what to look for, and a short example of impact.
 We prioritize privacy and exportability because they directly affect safety and clinician conversations.

-- Symptom capture depth (GI, appetite, fatigue, etc.)
+- Symptom capture depth: Detailed fields for GI, appetite, fatigue, etc.

 Symptom capture depth matters because Mounjaro users often report varied GI and appetite effects.
 Detailed fields let users record timing, severity, and triggers.
 Better symptom capture helps spot patterns you can bring to a clinician.
 Real‑world safety research on tirzepatide highlights the need for careful symptom records (PMC study).